awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/c-1-protein-folding-quantum-random-walk/protein-folding-qrw-background.md

 Figure 9: Scheme of the QFold algorithm[<sup>9</sup>](#qfold)

-Please go to **healthcare-and-life-sciences/c-1-protein-folding-quantum-random-walk/protein-folding-qrw.ipynb** for more details.
+After deployment, you can go to select the solution’s root stack on the Stacks page, choose the Outputs tab, and open the link for your notebook.
+See the file **healthcare-and-life-sciences/c-1-protein-folding-quantum-random-walk/protein-folding-qrw.ipynb** for more details.

 # References
 <div id='wiki-protein'></div>